seanbreckenridge/malexport/README.md

 ## Usage

 Credentials are asked for the first time they're needed, and then stored in `~/.config/malexport`.
-Data by default is stored in `~/.local/share/malexport`, but like dozens of other things here are configurable with environment variables:
+Data by default is stored in `~/.local/share/malexport`, but like lots of other things here are configurable with environment variables:

 ```
 $ fd '.py$' -X grep 'MALEXPORT_'